 Like elsewhere in America, most people in Charlottesville use a private automobile to get to work.
 But notably, a substantial number of Charlottesville‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-Charlottesville is a very ethnically-diverse city.
+Charlottesville is an extremely ethnically-diverse city.
 The people who call Charlottesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlottesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charlottesville include German, Irish, Italian, and Scottish.
+Important ancestries of people in Charlottesville include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Charlottesville is English.
 Other important languages spoken here include Spanish and Chinese.